WiresharkIO/MPC_4_Quadcopter/README.md

 - Simple visualization of controls on flight path but without considering exact equations
 - Visualize with motion equations
 - Implement controls with MPC
+- Add static obstacles to the objective function and frame the constraints related to it

 TODO:
-- Add obstacles to the objective function and frame the constraints related to it
+- Add dynamic obstacles to the objective function and frame the constraints related to it

 ####################################################################################